Xmetalfanx/linuxSetup/tests/solusTests.md

 | 6         | Strawberry Media Player |     | Pass       |
 | 7         | Tiny Media Manager      |     | Pass       |
 | 8         | MediaElch AppImage      |     | Not Tested |

+** Fails due to missing Deps but a check that may fix this was just added back ...
+I just have not had a channce to retest this on a fresh install yet

 ## Coding/Productivity/Office Apps